September 24, 2019, 7 PM

 Free and open to the public

-Join us on Tuesday, September 24, at 6pm for a Dunkerley Dialogue with artist Ebony G. Patterson, whose work is in the Tang exhibition Serious Sparkle, and Winston Grady-Willis, a Skidmore College professor and founding director of the Black Studies Program.
+Join us on Tuesday, September 24, at 7:00 PM for a Dunkerley Dialogue with artist Ebony G. Patterson, whose work is on view in the Tang exhibition Serious Sparkle, and Winston Grady-Willis, a Skidmore College professor and founding director of the Black Studies Program.

 Dunkerley Dialogues are made possible by a generous gift from Michele Dunkerley, ’80.

 This event is free and open to the public.